TLDR

 - Test Fragility: Minor UI changes can break scripts, demanding maintenance.

 - Performance Trade-offs: Too many E2E tests can slow CI pipelines.
+[STAT: Optimizing E2E test suites can reduce execution time by 20% while maintaining coverage.]

-Best Practices for E2E UI Automation
+Best Practices for Successful E2E Automation

 - Define Scope: Prioritize critical user journeys.

 - Use Cross-Browser Testing: Avoid surprises on Firefox vs Chrome vs Safari.
+[STAT: Up to 15% of bugs can be browser-specific, highlighting the importance of cross-browser testing.]

 - Regularly Update Tests: Refactor to match UI/feature changes.